-The message should take the form of an email; however, you will submit your assignment to the online course shell.
+The message should take the block business letter form from the posted example; however, you will submit your assignment to the online course shell.

-The professional email message must adhere to the following requirements:
+The block business letter must adhere to the following requirements:

 - Address the communication issue from the scenario.

-- Concentrate on the facts of the situation and avoid using overly emotional language.
+- Concentrate on the facts of the situation and use either the inductive or deductive approach.

-- Include an appropriate and professional greeting / salutation.
+- Provide an appropriate and professional greeting / salutation.

 - Focus on clarity, writing mechanics, and professional language/style requirements.